akashnimare/iapps/README.md

 ## iapps
-A cli tool to get and share list of all Installed Applications on OSX/Win/Linux.
+A cli tool to get and share list of all your Installed Applications on OSX/Win/Linux.

 ## Installation